maryamsafdar/Fundamentals-of-Generative-AI---Assignment-01/README.md

 Tokenization is the process of breaking down text into these tokens.
 This allows neural networks, especially those used in NLP tasks, to process and understand text data more effectively.

+## QUESTION-5
+    Provide an overview of Transformers, Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and Long Short-Term Memory (LSTM) networks.

+## Transformers

+### What are Transformers?

+Transformers are a type of neural network architecture introduced in the paper "Attention is All You Need" by Vaswani et al. (2017).
+They are designed to handle sequential data and are particularly effective in natural language processing (NLP) tasks.

+### Key Features:

+- **Self-Attention Mechanism**: Allows the model to weigh the importance of different tokens in a sequence relative to each other, capturing contextual relationships more effectively.
+- **Encoder-Decoder Structure**: Utilizes separate encoder and decoder components, where the encoder processes input sequences and the decoder generates output sequences.
+- **Parallelization**: Unlike RNNs, Transformers can process sequences in parallel, significantly improving training efficiency.

+### Applications:

+- Machine Translation
+- Text Summarization
+- Language Modeling (e.g., BERT, GPT)

+## Generative Adversarial Networks (GANs)

+### What are GANs?

+Generative Adversarial Networks (GANs) are a type of neural network architecture introduced by Ian Goodfellow et al. (2014).
+GANs consist of two networks: a Generator and a Discriminator, which are trained simultaneously through adversarial processes.

+### Key Features:

+- **Generator**: Creates synthetic data samples that resemble real data.
+- **Discriminator**: Evaluates the authenticity of data samples, distinguishing between real and generated data.
+- **Adversarial Training**: The Generator and Discriminator compete with each other, improving the quality of generated data over time.

+### Applications:

+- Image Generation
+- Art Creation
+- Data Augmentation

+## Variational Autoencoders (VAEs)

+### What are VAEs?

+Variational Autoencoders (VAEs) are a type of probabilistic generative model introduced by Kingma and Welling (2013).
+VAEs combine ideas from autoencoders and variational inference to generate new data samples from learned distributions.

+### Key Features:

+- **Encoder**: Maps input data to a latent space distribution.
+- **Decoder**: Samples from the latent space and reconstructs data.
+- **Variational Inference**: Uses probabilistic methods to approximate complex distributions, allowing for smooth interpolation and generation.

+### Applications:

+- Image Denoising
+- Anomaly Detection
+- Data Generation

+## Long Short-Term Memory (LSTM) Networks

+### What are LSTMs?

+Long Short-Term Memory (LSTM) networks are a type of Recurrent Neural Network (RNN) designed to address the issue of vanishing and exploding gradients in traditional RNNs.
+They were introduced by Hochreiter and Schmidhuber (1997).

+### Key Features:

+- **Memory Cells**: Maintain long-term dependencies and state information over long sequences.
+- **Gates**: Control the flow of information into and out of memory cells, including input, output, and forget gates.
+- **Sequence Processing**: Efficiently handle long-range dependencies in sequential data.

+### Applications:

+- Time Series Forecasting
+- Speech Recognition
+- Language Modeling